Are you an adviser? Go to Unbiased Pro

 As fine wine is usually defined as a 'wasting asset,' so it has a predictable life of 50 years or less, any profits are typically exempt from capital gains tax (CGT).

-If your wine isn't defined as a wasting asset, you may be subject to CGT, which applies to profits over the £6,000 threshold for the 2023/24 tax year.
+If your wine isn't defined as a wasting asset, you may be subject to CGT, which applies to profits over the £3,000 threshold for the 2024/25 tax year.
+Note that CGT rules may change following the upcoming Autumn Budget.

 Investing in wine may not be for everyone, but as wine becomes an increasingly resilient and profitable asset, it might be time to consider investing.

-If you aren’t sure where to start with any investments, it's worth speaking to a financial adviser.
+If you are unsure where to start with investing, it's worth speaking to a financial adviser.

 Unbiased can quickly match you with a qualified financial adviser who can help you with your investment strategy.